 Location: 8801 Abrams Road, Dallas, TX 75243

-Good to know: splash pad, playground, trails, dog park.
+Good to know: playground, splash pad, trails, basketball court, dog park.

 Parent tip: After the playground, walk or bike the White Rock Lake trail — it's mostly flat, stroller-friendly on the paved sections, and the lake views are gorgeous in the early morning or late afternoon.